uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.1.3 =
+* Prevent menu items and page attachments from being insertable; this fixes problems with inserting pages via slug when there is a menu item with the same slug as a page/post.
+Props @k7f7 for tracking this one down!

 = 3.1.2 =
 * Fix for custom template dropdown not enabling when configuring the widget on the theme customizer page (customize.php).
 Props @aassouad for finding this!